RamaH00/ZomatoPBI/README.md

 - **📊 Performance Analysis**: Analyze restaurant ratings and identify top-performing eateries.
 - **🍜 Cuisine Variety**: Discover the most diverse cuisines offered by restaurants.
 - **💰 Financial Insights**: Dive into pricing trends and cost analysis to understand affordability.
+- **📱 Mobile View**: A responsive design optimized for mobile devices, so you can access insights anytime, anywhere.

 ---